hershbumrah/hershbumrah/README.md

 - 👋 Hi, I’m @hershbumrah
 - 👀 I’m interested in computer and data science, as well as projects involving AI, machine learning, and business applications
-- 🌱 I’m currently learning statistical inference for data science
+- 🌱 I’m currently learning regression methods for data science
 - 💞️ I’m looking to collaborate on a project Java or Python that utilizes machine learning and/or neural networks and applies them to business applicatoins
 - 📫 How to reach me: If interested in collaborating on a project, contact me via email bumrahherschelle@gmail.com